Safeguard Documentation Center

 What's enabled by default

-A fresh workspace starts with a curated default set of core tools covering the common onboarding loop — connect a repository, scan it, and browse the results:
+A fresh workspace starts with a curated default set of just 10 core tools covering the common onboarding loop — connect a repository, scan it, browse the results, and orient the session.
+Every other MCP tool (billing & procurement, account management, notifications, help, search/AI, admin CRUD, security, and the entity consoles) ships disabled by default and is enabled per tenant by an administrator (see below).
+The 10 core tools:

 Enabling more tools